 If you can’t stomach saying kind things about your employer, you can strip those out and instead write something like this:

 This letter is to confirm my resignation from ABC Company.
-My last day will be December 12.
-Please let me know how I can assist in transition between now and then.
+My last day will be June 16.
+Please let me know how I can assist in the transition between now and then.

-You could even eliminate that last line if you wanted to, but typically at this point, when you’ve already decided to leave, there’s no point in being brusque and a sentence expressing some minimal good will (and this is really quite minimal) is useful.
+You could even eliminate that last line if you wanted to, but when you’ve already decided to leave, there’s nothing to be gained by being brusque, and a sentence expressing some minimal goodwill (and this really is quite minimal) is useful.